Honey and Garlic Benefits for Immune Function

 3. Protect against viral infections

-The organosulfur compounds found in garlic may block viruses from entering cells, which supports the immune system against viral infections.
+The organosulfur compounds found in garlic may help prevent viruses from entering cells, which supports the immune system against viral infections.

 In addition, honey also has anti-viral properties.
-A study published in the Archives of Medical Research showed that bioactive components in honey can inhibit the influenza virus and that manuka honey had an especially potent effect against viral infections.
+A study published in the Archives of Medical Research showed that bioactive components in manuka honey efficiently inhibited influenza virus replication.3

 4. Promote detoxification processes

-Garlic may enhance the body’s ability to detoxify and eliminate environmental toxins.
+Garlic may support the body’s ability to detoxify and eliminate environmental toxins.

-A study published in Phytotherapy Research found that certain compounds in garlic can help mitigate the toxic effects of various chemicals on the reproductive system and vital organs.
+A study published in Phytotherapy Research found that certain compounds in garlic can help manage the toxic effects of various chemicals on the reproductive system and vital organs.4

 “Garlic has the ability to bind with organophosphates, a class of pesticides, which helps detox these chemicals from your body,” explains Dr. Berg.
 “Organophosphates have a devastating effect on your immune system and increase the risk of infection and disease.”